 - A calendar alerts members to upcoming community events.

 - Additional accessibility and administrator features were added to strengthen the project’s commitment to WCAG 2.1 AA-level accessibility.

 - Another round of web accessibility testing confirmed that updates were accessible through assistive technology.

-During the project, several longer term goals were identified.
-After the launch of phase two, the Presidents’ Council signed up for our monthly support service to implement these ideas over time.
+During the project, several longer term goals—along with ideas for how we might achieve them—were identified.
+After the launch of phase two, the Presidents’ Council signed up for our monthly maintenance service and a support retainer to implement these ideas over time.
 This will allow us to assist with marketing, content, UX, and development activities as the site grows to better meet the philanthropy community’s needs.